EthanDP/py-mandelbrot/README.md

 # py-mandelbrot
 A simple mandelbrot zoom program made using python and pygame.
-PySerial is also used for a progress indicator with an arduino.
+Includes a variety of color schemes as well as a tool for creating your own.